tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-during this time the city's black population also grew as a result of the Second Great Migration an exodus of African Americans from the south spurred by The increased demand for manufacturing Goods during the second world war
+<mark>During this time</mark> <mark>the city's Black population also grew</mark> <mark>as a result of the Second Great Migration, an exodus of African Americans from the South,</mark> <mark>spurred by The increased demand for manufacturing goods during the Second World War.</mark>

 </james>
 <from>

 https://www.washingtonpost.com/made-by-history/2022/10/11/racism-homophobia-enabled-jeffrey-dahmers-crimes/ 5

-The city’s Black population also increased during this period because of the Black exodus from the South known as the Second Great Migration, due to industrial growth generated by wartime manufacturing necessities.
-After World War II, Blacks from states such as Mississippi and Arkansas migrated to Milwaukee seeking better job opportunities.
+<mark num=2>The city’s Black population also increased</mark> <mark num=1>during this period</mark> <mark>because of the Black exodus from the South known as the Second Great Migration,</mark> <mark>due to industrial growth generated by wartime manufacturing necessities.</mark> After World War II, Blacks from states such as Mississippi and Arkansas migrated to Milwaukee seeking better job opportunities.
 The city’s Black population more than doubled over 10 years, growing from 8,821 in 1940 to 21,722 by 1950.

 </from>
 </compare>